AAspCodes/tiktotube/README.md

 ### TODO:

-- [ ] a better way to manage our enviroments beyond a requirements.txt file
 - [ ] figure out why the final video doesn't seem to have sound
 - [ ] find a better way to general the os and path calls so it works on both of our operating systems. we could use docker if we feel extra lol
 - [ ] should add comments to tiktok_api.py
-- [ ] make a "main.py" or something to run both scripts from
+- [x] make a "main.py" or something to run both scripts from

 ---